-Azurmendi and Eneko Atxa
+Azurmendi’s Eneko Atxa

 One pioneering Basque chef is Eneko Atxa – how I miss his eponymous Basque restaurant in Covent Garden which failed (uncharacteristically for him) partly due to Covid, never to re-open.
 45 years old with three Michelin stars at Azurmendi, garlanded with awards, notably regarding sustainability, he constantly strives for more.
 Ambition is hardly the word.

-Atxa wowed the audience by talking us through lobster smoked with kelp served with sea anemone emulsion and simultaneously galloping through the history of his enterprise.
+Atxa wowed the audience by talking us through lobster smoked with kelp served with sea anemone emulsion while simultaneously galloping through the history of his enterprise.
 In 2012, the uphill move of his first restaurant to a more glam eco-building left vacated space which soon became Eneko.
-A shorter menu, less elaborate, informal, friendlier prices – it aimed to attract younger, local people.
-This is what we miss from him in London though that same formula succeeded in Tokyo, Brussels and Lisbon.
-Atxa’s latest venture, Nko, in Bilbao and soon Madrid, fuses a Japanese approach with Basque pintxos – two culinary forms he declares are particularly close.
-The man never stops.
+A shorter, less elabortae menu, informal setting, friendlier prices – its aim was to attract younger, local people.

 Mycelium – the magic mushroom root

 More interesting still is his collaboration with NASA using mycelium, a root-like structure at the base of mushrooms which, when heated, becomes a light, bio-degradable wood.
-This is now being used for tableware and furniture.
+This is now being used to make tableware and furniture.
 “What food will there be on Mars?” he asks.
 The answer: Mycelium, as it’s almost 45% protein and weights little – a perfect substitute for meat.
 Another badge of honour for Azurmendi as this was the first restaurant to collaborate with NASA.

 Pedro Subijana – granddaddy of Basque cuisine